Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 As was already noted, the assumption of (simultaneous interacting and non-interacting) $v$-representability comes as a severe limitation.
 But putting this issue aside for the moment and assuming the existence of $\vxc(\rho)$ for all $\rho$ in question, Eq.~\eqref{eq:vs} can be translated into the KS self-consistent iteration scheme,

 and

 The second step corresponds to solving the non-interacting Schrödinger equation with an external potential $v_{i+1}$ and determining a ground-state density $\rho_{i+1}$.
-Since the Hamiltonian is bounded below for $v_{i+1}\in X^*$, this approach is always possible.
-A more detailed convex-analytical argument for the non-emptiness of the superdifferential can be found elsewhere~\cite[proof of Th.~12]{KSpaper2018}.
-The two steps of Eqs.~\eqref{eq:KS1} and \eqref{eq:KS2} can be combined into a single step, either for the potentials or, as we will show here, for the densities,
+If the Hamiltonian is defined on a bounded domain $\Omega\subset\R^3$ or contains a confining offset potential $v_\mathrm{off}$, this approach is always possible.
+A different convex-analytical argument for the non-emptiness of the superdifferential is given by our proposition building on Assumption~\ref{ass:BS-reflexive} together with Assumption~\ref{ass:DFT} and this was similarly used before~\cite[proof of Th.~12]{KSpaper2018}.
+The two steps of Eqs.~\eqref{eq:KS1} and \eqref{eq:KS2} can be combined into a single step, either for the potentials or, as we will do here, for the densities,

-For initialization, we choose an initial density $\rho_1$ or, equivalently, a potential $v_1$ for the auxiliary system that roughly leads to the desired ground-state density $\rho$.
-Since the auxiliary system does not include any interactions between the particles, we (in the simplest case) choose its ground state as a Slater determinant and solve Eq.~\eqref{eq:KS2} by filling up the orbitals of a one-particle Schrödinger equation with external potential $\vo + v_{i+1}$.
+For initialization, we choose an initial density $\rho_1$ or, equivalently, an initial potential $v_1$ for the auxiliary system that roughly leads to the desired ground-state density $\rho$.
+Since the auxiliary system does not include any interactions between the particles, we choose (in the simplest case) its ground state as a Slater determinant and solve Eq.~\eqref{eq:KS2} by filling up the orbitals of a one-particle Schrödinger equation with external potential $\vo + v_{i+1}$.
 If the procedure converges, we get

-so indeed both systems share the same ground-state density if in the auxiliary system an external potential $\vo+v_\rms$ is applied.
+so indeed both systems share the same ground-state density if, in the auxiliary system, an external potential $\vo+v_\rms$ is applied.
 Finally, in order to conveniently retrieve the interacting energy $E^1(v)$ from a converged density and the expressions defined above, we can just use $E^0(v_\rms)=F^0(\rho)+\langle v_\rms,\rho\rangle$ and calculate